Crystal Lake Hike in the Mammoth Lakes Basin, California

 Crystal Lake lies just beneath the Mammoth Crest and Crystal Crag in the Mammoth Lakes Basin at 9600 feet.

-This awesome high mountain lake trail is a great place for a 3-4 hour session of Hiking & Exploring.
+This awesome high-mountain lake trail is a great place for a 3-4 hour session of Hiking and exploring.
 Add in Lunch and Fishing, and you can make this a day trip.

 It’s a good hike for a family adventure for sure, even the dogs can come, but need they need to be on a lease on this trail.

-The hike takes about 30 – 60 minutes to reach Crystal Lake.
-You should consider this trial to be moderate in difficulty.
-You will be gaining about 800 feet in vertical rising over a 1.75-mile hike.
+The hike to Crystal Lake takes about 30 – 60 minutes.
+This trial is moderate in difficulty.
+Over a 1.75-mile hike, you will gain about 800 feet in vertical rise.

 This hike feels longer and steeper because of the very high elevation peaking just before you reach the lake at 9,607 feet.